Churchill C. Cambreleng: Life

+Early career

 Intending to begin a career as a businessman, Cambreleng worked as a clerk in a mercantile counting room.
 In 1806 he moved to Providence, Rhode Island, where he was the chief clerk for a merchant with interests in the Pacific Northwest.
 After the death of his employer, Cambreleng intended to pursue a business opportunity in New Orleans, but was unable to remain there because of ongoing combat during the War of 1812.

 He then returned to New York City, where he was employed by John Jacob Astor.
 Cambreleng traveled throughout Europe and Asia while handling commercial opportunities for himself and Astor, and he eventually became wealthy as a result of his business success.

+Congress

 Cambreleng was elected as a Democratic-Republican to the 17th, and was re-elected as a Crawford Democratic-Republican to the 18th, as a Jacksonian to the 19th, 20th, 21st, 22nd, 23rd and 24th, and as a Democrat to the 25th United States Congress, holding office from December 3, 1821 to March 3, 1839.
 He was Chairman of the Commerce Committee (20th to 22nd Congresses), Foreign Affairs Committee (23rd Congress) and Ways and Means Committee (24th and 25th Congresses).

+During the 22nd United States Congress, Cambreleng was critical of Louis McLane's report regarding the Second Bank of the United States, writing "The Treasury report is as bad as it can possibly be—a new version of Alexander Hamilton's reports on a National Bank and manufacturers, and totally unsuited to this age of democracy and reform."

+Later career

 Upon its incorporation in 1831, he became the first President of the Saratoga and Schenectady Railroad.

 President Martin Van Buren appointed him United States Minister to Russia in 1840 and he served until 1841.
 He was a delegate from Suffolk County to the New York State Constitutional Convention of 1846.

 He attended the 1848 Democratic National Convention in Baltimore as a Barnburner but withdrew with his faction, and participated in the nomination of Van Buren as the candidate of the Free Soil Party.
 Later he rejoined the Democrats and supported Franklin Pierce for president in 1852.